Ikat: Double ikat

 Double ikat is created by resist-dyeing both the warp and weft prior to weaving.
 Some sources use the term double ikat only when the warp and weft patterning overlap to form common, identical motifs.
 If they do not, the result is referred to as compound ikat.

 This form of weaving requires the most skill for precise patterns to be woven and is considered the premiere form of ikat.
 The amount of labour and skill required also make it the most expensive, and many poor quality cloths flood the tourist markets.
 Indian and Indonesian examples typify highly precise double ikat.
 Especially prized are the double ikats woven in silk known in India as patola (singular: patolu).
 These are from Khambat, Gujarat.
 During the colonial era, Dutch merchants used patola as prestigious trade cloths during the peak of the spice trade.

-In Indonesia double ikat is only woven in the Bali Aga village of Tenganan.
+In Indonesia, double ikat is only woven in the Bali Aga village of Tenganan.
 These cloths have high spiritual significance.
 In Tenganan they are still worn for specific ceremonies.
 Outside Tenganan, geringsing are treasured as they are purported to have magical powers.

 The double ikat of Japan is woven in the Okinawa islands and is called tate-yoko gasuri.

-Pochampally Saree, a variety from a small village in Nalgonda district, Andhra Pradesh, India is known for silk saris woven in the double Ikat.
+Pochampally Saree, a variety from the small village of Andhra Pradesh in Nalgonda district, India, are silk saris woven in the double ikat.

 The Puttapaka Saree is made in Puttapaka village, Samsthan Narayanpuram mandal in Nalgonda district, India.
 It is known for its unique style of silk saris.
 The symmetric design is over 200 years old.
-The Ikat is warp-based.
+The ikat is warp-based.
 The Puttapaka Saree is a double ikat.

-Before the weaving is done, a manual winding of yarn, called Asu, needs to be performed.
+Before the weaving is done, a manual winding of yarn, called asu, needs to be performed.
 This process takes up to five hours per sari and is usually done by the womenfolk, who suffer physical strain through constantly moving their hands back and forth over 9000 times for each sari.
-In 1999, a young weaver C Mallesham developed a machine which automated Asu, thus developing a technological solution for a decades-old unsolved problem.
+In 1999 a young weaver, C. Mallesham, developed a machine which automated asu, thus developing a technological solution for a decades-old problem.

 Ōshima

-Ōshima ikat is a uniquely Japanese ikat.
+Ōshima ikat (Amami:Ooshima tsïmugi) is a uniquely Ryukyuans ikat.
 In Amami Ōshima, the warp and weft threads are both used as warp to weave stiff fabric, upon which the thread for the ikat weaving is spot-dyed.
 Then the mats are unravelled and the dyed thread is woven into Ōshima cloth.

-The Ōshima process is duplicated in Java and Bali, and is reserved for ruling royalty, notably Klungkung and Ubud: most especially the dodot cloth semi-cummerbund of Javanese court attire.
+The Ōshima process is duplicated in Java and Bali, and was reserved for ruling royalty, notably Klungkung and Ubud: most especially the dodot cloth semi-cummerbund of Javanese court attire.